lk-geimfari/mimesis/docs/schema.rst

 ---------------------

 .. versionadded:: 11.0.0
+.. note:: This feature is experimental and may be changed or removed in future versions.

 Sometimes, it's necessary to register custom fields or override existing ones to return custom data.
 This can be achieved using **custom field handlers**.